 - Wind loads and specific site parameters were calculated for all lifts

-Even if that fateful day was to be ignored, OSHA had previously responded to several incidents at
+Even if that fateful day was to be ignored, OSHA had previously responded to several incidents at the site including:

-fell was back at work in a few weeks while the person on the scaffold was put on disability.
+- An employee fell about 80 feet and survived by hitting an occupied scaffold.
+The employee that fell was back at work in a few weeks while the person on the scaffold was put on disability.

 - A grinding wheel bounced off the surface being smoothed and hit the user in the leg.
 There was no major damage.

 - A 25-ton roof section shifted in a sling and broke a man's leg.